GM Guidance

 Conversions

 In general making exact conversions is unnecessary, and following the above guidance will be sufficient.
-However stat blocks from Into the Odd, Cairn, and other similar games can be used nearly as written.
+However stat blocks from Into the Odd, Cairn, and other similar games can be easily converted.

-Most spells can be used as is, but be aware that casting spells is functionally free.
-Spells that heal attributes, generate resources, have long lasting effects, or specific requirements for casting become Rituals.
+Most spells can be used as written, but be aware that casting spells is functionally free in Brighter Worlds.
+Spells that heal attributes, generate resources, have long lasting effects, or specific requirements for casting should become Rituals.

 Adjudicating Magic